Pierre-LucM/Pierre-LucM/README.md

 I'm a software developer passionate about coding and building awesome things.

 - 🌱 I'm currently learning software engineering in ISEN Lille with a focus in game development.
-- 🔭 I'm currently working on developping tools for create and evaluate Artificial Intelligence models
+- 🔭 I'm currently working on developping tools for creating and evaluating Artificial Intelligence models
 - 💬 Ask me about API, TypeScript and game development.

 ## Distro